zahra-abdullah/zahra-abdullah/README.md

 Welcome to my GitHub!
 I'm a passionate **Senior Software Engineer** with 8+ years of experience building scalable, accessible, and user-focused web applications.
 I specialize in **React**, **TypeScript**, and **cloud-based architecture**, and I'm currently exploring the intersection of **AI and product management**.

-## 🔭 I’m currently working on:

-🧪 Currently exploring LLM-related beginner projects to deepen my hands-on understanding of applied AI and prompt engineering
+🧪 I'm currently exploring LLM-related beginner projects to deepen my hands-on understanding of applied AI and prompt engineering

 ## 🔧 Skills & Tools
 <div align="center">